processsuccessinc/cognitive-services-studybot-node/Readme.md

 ---
 # Study Bot

-NOTE: The Study Bot app is coming soon, but the bot (qna-luis-botv4-node) is available to build.
-Refer to the [Readme](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/qna-luis-botv4-node) in that directory to build it.

 These samples create a Study Bot chat client using [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index) (with [Chitchat](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base)) and [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/).
 Each query into the chat bot (v4) will be accompanied by relevant search results in an encyclopedia, Microsoft Academic, and a news/blogs section as a study aid.
 Teachers are able to create their own question and answer FAQs to create a study guide as input for the chat bot if they want it to follow a preferred curriculum.
 However, demo FAQs are available for this sample, included in the [qna-luis-botv4-node/FAQs folder](https://github.com/Azure-Samples/cognitive-services-studybot-node/tree/master/qna-luis-botv4-node/FAQs).
 The focus of this app is to enable a more relevant experience of studying, where students can study a subject with a customized chat bot along with multiple web resources.

 ## Features